Amaidhipadai: Production

 Sathyaraj was enjoying good success as a lead actor, when his friend, director Manivannan narrated the script of Amaidhipadai to him.
 He initially considered rejecting the script as he was not interested in playing a negative role.
 But after being impressed by the narration, he accepted to do the film.
-While filming the scene where Amavasai (Sathyaraj) rapes Thayamma (Kasthuri), Sathyaraj acted carefully to prioritise the actress' comfort; the scene took four hours to shoot.
+While filming the scene where Amavasai (Sathyaraj) has sexual intercourse with Thayamma (Kasthuri), Sathyaraj acted carefully to prioritise the actress' comfort; the scene took four hours to shoot.
 The film, according to Ashish Rajadhyaksha and Paul Willemen, indirectly criticises the real-life political party Dravida Munnetra Kazhagam's (DMK) penchant for nepotism.